 The paperwork piles up fast in real estate.
-Like a nasty rodent problem, you need to stay out ahead it.
+Like a nasty rodent problem, you need to stay ahead of it.

-Contingency clauses are very important to your real estate contract.
+Real estate contingencies are an important part of your real estate contract.
 They provide protection like a suit of armor.
 Here’s how to use them.

 A contingency clause says that your purchase is contingent on a number of conditions specified.